ibm-cloud-docs/cephaas/host_unmap.md

 {: #unmap-all-volume-for-hosts-cli}
 {: cli}

-Use the `host-vol-deleteall` command and specify the `HOST-ID` and `INSTANCEID` to delete all volumes that are associated with the given host id based on the instance id.
+Use the `host-vol-deleteall` command and specify the `HOST-ID` and `INSTANCEID` to unmap all volumes that are associated with the given host id based on the instance id.

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
 It is in the URL form.
 For example, `https://{on-prem}.endpoint.com:{port number}/v1`.
 {: note}